 “Cognitive dissonance refers to a situation involving conflicting attitudes, beliefs or behaviors.
 This produces a feeling of mental discomfort leading to an alteration in one of the attitudes, beliefs or behaviors to reduce the discomfort and restore balance.”

 Since cognitive dissonance requires a set of conflicting beliefs, the accusation that I’ve experienced cognitive dissonance presumes that circumcision is harmful.
 Yet Dunkel provided zero evidence that circumcision is harmful in general, or specific in my own case.
-Our 16 Functions article dismantles the claim that the foreskin protects the glans.
+Our 16 Functions article disproves several claim about the foreskin.
+Our Getting to the point of the glans article dismantles the assertion that the foreskin protects the glans.
 Our 15 square inches and 20,000 nerve endings articles refute the claim that circumcision reduces sexual pleasure.
 And our 1 in 16,667 article documents the inconvenient truth that foreskin can cause significant harm.